Get

 If your cat is urinating outside of the litter box, it’s best to rule out medical conditions first.
 While the peeing may be in response to fear, you’ll want to eliminate any potential health issues before you start trying to figure out what’s scaring them.

-Sometimes, cats pee in strange places to get your attention and alert you to possible issues, like urinary tract infections or painful crystals in the urine.
+Sometimes, cats pee in strange places due to underlying health issues, like urinary tract infections or painful crystals in the urine.

 Once your vet clears your cat of any health problems, you can treat the issue as behavioral.